phpearth/docs/php/appendices/coding-style.md

+---
+stage: drafting
+---

-# How to write standardized PHP code?
+# PHP coding style

 For PHP, there are many standards and coding style recommendations that you should look into when writing code.
 It simplifies collaboration on code and